h0uter/h0uter.github.io/_pages/tools.md

 # Teamwork
 ---
 ## Pre-commit
-> Sometimes you forget to run checks on your code, this program will automagically check the specific files you are committing with your preferred tools.
+> Sometimes you forget to run checks on your code, this will automagically check the specific files you are committing with your preferred tools.

 ## Ruff
 > The main benefit here is that it is now all included in one, much faster, tool.